It’s June in the Teaching Garden

 Salt Awareness Week

-January 22, 2024 This past week was Winter Salt Awareness week.
-Allison Madison, Program Manager for Wisconsin SaltWIse hosted an excellent series of YouTube livestreamed mini-lectures on various topics around winter de-icing salt use.
+This past week was Winter Salt Awareness week.
+Allison Madison, Program Manager for Wisconsin SaltWIse hosted an excellent series of YouTube-livestreamed mini-lectures on various topics around winter de-icing salt use.
 To view the series, visit SaltWISe Winter Salt Awareness week.
-With the recent snowfall, you may have used de-icing salt products […]
+With the recent snowfall, you may have used de-icing salt products to keep driveways and […]

 One of the tools we have for climate resilience and mitigating the effects of urban heat islands in cities is planting more large-scale trees.
-This new two-sided publication from Dane County Extension Horticulture and the Tree Canopy Collaborative illustrates the steps in planting a tree, whether it is in a pot, bare root or has […]
+This two-sided publication from Dane County Extension Horticulture and the Tree Canopy Collaborative illustrates the steps in planting a tree, whether it is in a pot, bare root, or has the […]

 Forcing Flower Bulbs